 Robert M. Ackerman recently returned to full-time teaching and scholarship after serving almost five years as dean at Wayne Law.
 As dean, he led the Law School in the development of a new Environmental Law Clinic, an Asylum and Immigration Law Clinic, and a Program for International Legal Studies.
-He secured funding for Public Interest Law Fellowships, and assisted in strengthening the Law School’s dynamic faculty by hiring a number of outstanding legal scholars and practitioners.
-In October 2011, Ackerman welcomed more than 600 guests to campus for the dedication of the Damon J. Keith Center for Civil Rights, a project he and a number of Wayne Law faculty members, alumni and friends are helping make a reality.
+He secured funding for Public Interest Law Fellowships, and assisted in strengthening the Law School's dynamic faculty by hiring a number of outstanding legal scholars and practitioners.
+In October 2011, Ackerman welcomed more than 600 guests to campus for the dedication of the Damon J. Keith Center for Civil Rights, a project he and a number of Wayne Law faculty members, alumni and friends helped to make a reality.

 Ackerman teaches courses in torts and dispute resolution.
 He serves on Labor@Wayne's internal advisory board and as Wayne State University's faculty athletic representative.
 Previously, he served on the Institute of Continuing Legal Education's executive committee, chairing that committee from 2009-2010.

 Prior to coming to Wayne Law, Ackerman served as a professor at Penn State University's Dickinson School of Law, where he taught torts, dispute resolution, conflict resolution theory, negotiation and mediation.
 He also served as director of the Center for Dispute Resolution, at the time the nation's seventh-ranked law school dispute resolution program.